 (Not available for the on-line program)

 Students in the on-campus M.Sc. program may wish to complete a M.Sc. thesis.
 The requirements to do so are in addition to those mentioned above.
 Students should register for no less than 9 credits of AMATH 700 (Independent Study) with a thesis advisor and submit a written thesis.
 Four of these credits may be counted towards the Seminar/Journal Club/Independent Study requirement.
-For students in the thesis option, the oral presentation requirement is satisfied by an oral defense of the M.Sc. thesis.
+For students in the thesis option, the final examination requirement is satisfied by an oral defense of the M.Sc. thesis.

 Admission to the Ph.D. program

 If a student in the M. Sc.
 Program is interested in continuing on towards a Ph.
 D. degree in the department, he/she is expected to formally make his/her intention known to the Graduate Program Coordinator by January 15 of the year before they intend to start the Ph.D. program.
 The Graduate Program Coordinator and the AMATH faculty will consider their application together with those of other applicants to the Ph.D. program.
 Students will be notified of their admission status (including possible financial aid) no later than April 15.